Jannat-Milky/Power-Profile-and-Thresholding-Assisted-Multi-Label-NILMClassification/README.md

-# Green Multi-Class NILM: Green and
-Energy-Efficient Multi-Class Non-Intrusive Load Monitoring Using Data-Driven Thresholding and Classical Machine Learning on Low-Frequency
-Smart Meter Data
-Reproducibility Package — NILM Multi-Class Classification (Green Computing Analysis)
+# Reproducibility Package — Green Multi-Class NILM (Green Computing Analysis)

 This repository contains the CODE and REPORT used to reproduce the experimental results reported in the paper “Green Multi-Class NILM: Green and
 Energy-Efficient Multi-Class Non-Intrusive Load